AlexanderGW/jwsa/README.md

 Call these scripts from Declarative Pipelines steps, or as an executed shell script (if using the execute script method, the environment variables that you pass to the shell would be `${JOB_NAME}` instead of `${env.JOB_NAME}` used in Groovy pipelines)

-The `deploy-test` project template is based on a Composer Drupal <https://github.com/drupal-composer/drupal-project> PuPHPet <https://puphpet.com> Vagrant environment
+The `example-test` project template is based on a Composer Drupal <https://github.com/drupal-composer/drupal-project> PuPHPet <https://puphpet.com> Vagrant environment

 <https://gailey-white.com/jenkins-web-scripts-by-alex>